The continuum P\'olya-like random walk: The fundamental partial differential equation

 \begin{theorem} The joint moment generating function $\phi(t, \vecu)$ satisfies

 \end{theorem}

 \begin{proof} We use conditional expectation to calculate

 i.e., the expectation conditioned on the status~$\vecX (t)$ at time~$t$.
-We do this by first conditioning on whether there are $0$, $1$, or at least 2 renewals in the interval from $t$ to $\Delta t$ and, if there is exactly $1$ renewal, on the color of the chosen ball.
+We do this by first conditioning on whether there are zero, one or at least two renewals in the interval $(t, t+\Delta t]$.
+If there is exactly one renewal, we also condition on the color of the chosen direction.
 The probabilities of these events are calculated in Lemma~\ref{lem:P:events}.
 As in Section~\ref{sec:model}, let $N(t,\Delta t)$ denote the number of renewals that occur in the processes in the interval $(t, t+\Delta t]$.

 We obtain